-The biggest hindrance of developing such a long-term database is a scarcity of accurate wind speeds observations within the rotor layer of wind turbines.
-Wind speeds at these heights are often measured by meteorological towers in coastal areas.
+The biggest hindrance of developing such a long-term database is a scarcity of accurate measurements of wind speeds observations -at the hub heightswithin the rotor layer of wind turbines.
+Wind speeds at these heights are often measured by which requires installing meteorological towers around the coastal USin coastal areas.
 This becomes less cost-effective as newer, larger turbines are developed since the price of measurements increases with height.
 Sonic detection and ranging (sodar) instruments can measure wind speed by taking advantage of the doppler shift phenomenon.
 Sodars, though portable, provide wind speeds and directions from 30 m to up to 200 m at a 5 m resolution, however, these measurements are very site specific (Hanson 2006; He et al., 2022), can potentially have lower accuracies, and are prone to high background noise and solid reflection (Peña et al., 2013).
-Buoy-mounted floating Light Detection and Ranging (lidar) instruments provide an alternative way to measure winds at those heights but are equally expensive and available for particular sites only.
+Buoy-mounted floating Light Detection and Ranging (lidar) instruments are very accurateprovide an alternative devicesway to measure winds at those heights but are equally expensive and available for particular sites only.
 In addition, lidar measurements can be limited by challenging environments or inclement conditions and have difficulty accounting for the effects on wind speed observations due to the movement of waves in the ocean (Clifton et al., 2018).
 However, due to their lower maintenance cost they are commonly used by wind farm developers.
-As most of these lidar data are not publicly available due to proprietary reasons, there remains a scarcity of wind speed observations within the rotor layer of turbines.
-The only data that are publicly available are from a few lidar stations and the 2023 National Renewable Energy Laboratory (NREL) National Offshore Wind (NOW-23) dataset that is based on the Weather Research and Forecasting (WRF) model in and around the coastal US (NREL, 2020) as described in Sect.
-2. Since the few publicly available lidar stations have limited spatio-temporal coverage and NOW-23 only spans ~20 years, there is a gap in real-time wind speed profile knowledge along the US coasts.
+As most of these lidar data are not publicly available due to proprietary reasons, there remains a scarcity of wind speed observations at hub heightswithin the rotor layer of turbines.
+The only data that are publicly available are from a few lidar stations and the 2023 National Renewable Energy Laboratory (NREL) National Offshore Wind (NOW-23) dataset that is based on the Weather Research and Forecasting (WRF) model in and around the coastal US (National Renewable Energy LaboratoryNREL, 2020) as described in Sect.
+2. AsSince the few publicly available lidar stations have limited spatio-temporal coverage and NOW-23 only eovers spans ~20 years, there is a gap in both real-time and long-term-wind speed profile knowledge along the US coasts.
 Satellite-based products can be utilized to develop wind speed profile gridded datasets with vast coverage and high resolution that can help address this critical database gap.
-Using the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information's (NCEI) Blended Seawinds (NBSv2.0) product, we derive vertical wind speed profiles around the US coasts from July 1987 through present, providing ~38 years of historical data with near real-time data (1 day latency) and science quality data updated monthly.
+Using the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information's (NCEI) Blended Seawinds (NBSv2.0) product, we derive vertical wind speed profiles around the US coasts from July 1987 through 2022present, providing ~38 years of historical data with near real-time data (1 day latency) and science quality data updated monthly.

 This issue of extrapolating existing wind speed observations from a small number of heights to full wind speed profiles has received significant attention by many previous studies.
-The buoy-based wind speed (hereafter, "surface" wind speed) measurements from the National Data Buoy Center, maintained by NOAA (National Data Buoy Center, 1971), have been used previously along with satellite-based surface wind data to estimate winds at the turbine rotor-swept heights (Doubrawa et al., 2015; Optis et al., 2020a; Optis et al., 2020b).
-However, these studies used either conventional extrapolation techniques or industry accepted wind models like the Wind Atlas Analysis and Application Program (WAsP) and are very region specific.
+The buoy-based wind speed (hereafter, "surface" wind speed) measurements from the National Data Buoy Center, maintained by NOAA (National Data Buoy Center, 1971), have been used previously along with satellite-based surface wind data to simulate-estimate winds at the turbine rotor-swept heights (Doubrawa et al., 2015; Optis et al., 2020a; Optis et al., 2020b)., but However, these studies used either conventional extrapolation techniques or industry accepted wind models like the Wind Atlas Analysis and Application Program (WAsP) and are very region specific (Doubrawa et al., 2015; Optis et al., 2020a; Optis et al., 2020b).